VHS Revival looks back at some of cinema’s best loved taglines.

 Movie: Alien (1979)

-It is only fitting that one of the most terrifying movies of all time has a tagline as bloodcurdlingly ominous.
+It is only fitting that one of the most terrifying movies of all time has a tagline as chillingly ominous.
 They say the key to any great horror is isolation.
-Whether you’re running barefoot through a desolate forest or find yourself kidnapped and taken to the deserted outback, knowing there is nobody around for miles is about as frightening as it gets, and if the aforementioned scenarios are not desperate enough for you, imagine being alone in the vastness of space with only a Xenomorph to keep you company.
+Whether you’re running barefoot through a desolate forest or find yourself kidnapped and taken to the deserted outback, knowing there is nobody around for miles is about as frightening as it gets.
+If those scenarios are not desperate enough for you, then imagine being alone in the vastness of space with only a Xenomorph to keep you company.

-Alien takes this tried and tested horror formula and ramps the tension up to hyper-speed, plunging our female protagonist into the depths of outer space with one of the most unrelenting monsters you could ever dare to dream of.
+Alien takes this tried-and-tested formula and ramps the tension up to hyper-speed, plunging our female protagonist into the depths of outer space with one of the most unrelenting monsters you could ever dare to dream of.
 Establishing a cold and paranoid environment, the director keeps the movie’s biggest threat largely in the shadows, finally unleashing the Xenomorph in all of its drooling glory as Ripley finds herself without a soul to aid her.

-The very thought of someone screaming into space leaves you with an image of anguished silence, a breathless and contorted face, a desperate futility in an environment stripped of law and humanity.
-Alien has one of the most potent taglines ever imagined, and like all great horror teasers it taps into the innate fears of the human condition, opening a stark window of uncertainty and daring you to peer inside.
+The very thought of someone screaming into space leaves you with an image of anguished silence, a breathless and contorted face in an environment stripped of humanity.
+Alien has one of the most potent taglines ever imagined, and like all great horror teasers it taps into the innate fears of the human condition, opening a window of uncertainty and daring you to peer inside.